-www.studentartguide.com www.tate.org.uk https://youtu.be/DFRYD7W4s7I
+www.tate.org.uk

-5. Additional Information: Young Caxton Artists' catalogues can be found on the school website.
+5. Additional Information: Pinterest folders with exemplary work and Caxton Young Artists' catalogues can be found on the school website.

 CAREER SKILLS

 - 1. Head of Department: Ms Claire Brunell - 2.
 Course Contents: This course is designed to support students in developing the skills they will need to be successful students as well as preparing them for the world of work.